theOTCWarrior/XposedFakeLocation/README.md

    - Open **Xposed Installer** or **LSPosed Manager**.
    - Enable the **XposedFakeLocation** module.
-   - Reboot your device to apply changes.
+   - If you decide to apply the module system wide, Reboot your device to apply changes.

 ---